Thailand CV / Resume Writing Guide

 Work in Thailand may seem like a great adventure to a lot of people.
 Nevertheless, it requires more than just the obvious Thailand CV/resume with Thailand cover letter writing and translation - it requires thorough preparation.
 Issues that perhaps did not even cross your mind when you become interested in an international career will confront you.

 The Thailand CV/resume is comparable to Western countries - you should have a CV/resume, a cover letter and not more than three references.
 In Thailand, the terms ‘CV’ and ‘resume’ are interchangeable.
 Write your Thailand CV on no more than two to three pages, depending on the length of your work experience, in reverse chronological order - beginning with the most recent job.
-In circumstance when the job do not directly connect with your studies, but more with your work experience, you may write a functional CV/resume - information structured per item.
+In the circumstance when the job does not directly connect with your studies, but more with your work experience, you may write a functional CV/resume - information structured per item.

 It is common in Thailand to apply for employment over the Internet.
 As a result, most often recruiters request an electronic application.
 Subsequently, it is advisable to prepare the CV/resume using a computer.
 On the other hand, you should be aware that an electronic CV/resume does not look exactly like a paper one.
-Employers commonly scan CV/resume; therefore make your CV/resume scannable simply by avoiding for example lines, underlines, bold or italic fonts etc. This ups your chances of making it through an Applicant Tracking System (ATS), recruitment management software utilized for job application screening.
+Employers commonly scan CV/resume; therefore make your CV/resume scannable simply by avoiding for example lines, underlines, bold or italic fonts etc. This ups your chances of making it through an Applicant Tracking System (ATS), recruitment management software utilized for a job application screening.

 Generally, when applying for work in Thailand, you need to apply in the same language as the job advertisement is written in.Thai is the official language.
-English is widely spoken, especially in businesses catering for tourists.
+English is widely spoken, especially in businesses catering to tourists.
 When creating an application for a position in Thailand, you might use either English or Thai language, depending on the company as well as your fluency.
-Write in Thai language to Thai companies and in English to international ones.
+Write in the Thai language to Thai companies and in English to international ones.
 When applying for professional positions provide both English and Thai CV/resume.

-It is not a problem to write your application in English; however, you have to accept that not knowing the Thai language will certainly put you at real disadvantage from the local job seekers.
-Consider that the basic knowledge of the Thai is necessary to cope with daily office life and life outside work.
+It is not a problem to write your application in English; however, you have to accept that not knowing the Thai language will certainly put you at a real disadvantage from the local job seekers.
+Consider that the basic knowledge of Thai is necessary to cope with daily office life and life outside work.

 For that reason, your CV/resume is a marketing tool, which you should customize to the market in which you intend to use it.
 Concentrate on keywords used in the job posting and description - and therefore, qualities and characteristics.
 Write your CV/resume in such a way that it contains many power words and action words.
 Scanners that are programmed to select specific words notice these keywords.